Built by a working author, for working authors

 Use your own keys

 OpenAI and Anthropic keys are pasted per job.
-They are sent only to that worker process and are not saved to your account.
+They are sent only to that worker process and are never saved to your account.

 04